Technigo/project-music-releases-vite/instructions.md

 - DONE!!
 App.jsx - (Parent Component) - 🍿 Provided in Boiler Plate 🍿
 - DONE!!
 Header.jsx - (Child Component of App.jsx) - 🤓 Not Provided, to be created 🤓
 - DONE!!
 Album.jsx - (Child Component of App.jsx) - 🤓 Not Provided, to be created 🤓
-  - AlbumName.jsx - (Child Component of Album.jsx) - 🤓 Not Provided, to be created 🤓
+  - DONE!!
+AlbumName.jsx - (Child Component of Album.jsx) - 🤓 Not Provided, to be created 🤓
-  - ArtistName.jsx - (Child Component of Album.jsx) - 🤓 Not Provided, to be created 🤓
+  - DONE!!
+ArtistName.jsx - (Child Component of Album.jsx) - 🤓 Not Provided, to be created 🤓
-  - CoverImage.jsx - (Child Component of Album.jsx) - 🤓 Not Provided, to be created 🤓
+  - DONE!!
+CoverImage.jsx - (Child Component of Album.jsx) - 🤓 Not Provided, to be created 🤓

 ### Extra Files

-- data.json - JSON file containing 1 key called `"albums"` containing keys mimiquing a Spotify API object endpoint.
+- DONE!! data.json - JSON file containing 1 key called `"albums"` containing keys mimiquing a Spotify API object endpoint.

 ## You should display the following for each album:

-- album cover image
+- DONE!! album cover image
-- album name
+- DONE!! album name
 - the name of each artist involved with a comma between

 ## Hover effects: